 Tsentrizdat (Central Publishing House of the Peoples of the USSR)

-Tsentrizdat was established in 1924 to consolidate East (Vostok ) and West (Zapad ) publishing divisions within the USSR.
-With a focus on literature, political, scientific and educational information all in the national languages of the USSR, Tsentrizdat had offices throughout the Soviet republics and autonomous regions.
-It operated its own printing sections due to the magnitude of letterforms required to develop the printed material it published in numerous languages.
-The publisher was dissolved in 1931 when the USSR centralized its publishing and printing industries.
+Tsentrizdat was established in 1924 to consolidate East and West publishing divisions into one entity.
+With a focus on literature, political, scientific and educational information in the national languages of the USSR, it had offices throughout the Soviet republics and autonomous regions.
+Its printing house was located in Moscow along Shliuzovaia Naberezhnaia (Gateway Embankment, i.e. Gateway Passage).
+Tsentrizdat was dissolved in 1931 when the USSR centralized its printing and publishing industries.

 Karimullin, A. (1985).
 Knigi i liudi: issledovane Kazan: Tatarskoe knizhnoe izd-vo.
 (P. 96, Tsentrizdat history of its formation)

 Author not listed.
 (1925 15 September) Central Publishing House for National Minorities of the U.S.S.R.
 Russian Review.
 3 (18) 381 (Tsentrizdat formation mentioned)